 Do your participants want to see their baseline and post program functional fitness scores and changes as the LIFT program progresses?

-Complete the Pre-Program Survey and Pre-Program Functional Fitness assessment.
+Complete the Pre-Program Survey and

-Pre-Program Functional Fitness Assessment:
+Pre-Program Functional Fitness assessment

-Keep these documents for your records.
+Keep these documents for your records

 Each of your participants must fill out a Participant Consent form, a PARQ+ form, and a Physician Authorization form prior to orientation.
 Collect these documents during orientation.

-Each of the 16 LIFT classes are unique and engaging!
+Each of the 16 LIFT classes are

-All 16 LIFT classes are outlined in the LIFT Program Manual The design of classes is evidence-based, pulling from social psychology and exercise science.
+All 16 LIFT classes are outlined in the LIFT Program Manual.
+The design of classes is evidence-based, pulling from social psychology and exercise science.

 -